clerma/ohhsnap/_booths/1-portrait-booth.md

 					</p>
 					<!-- Text -->
 					<p class="fs-sm text-white-60 mb-0">
 					 Prints can vary in size from 2x6 to 6x8 photos.
-We also offer a variety of other print media to meet your goals.
+We also offer a variety of other print media to meet your event's goals.
 					</p>
 				  </div>
 				</div>